arcmags/mdthtml/README.md

 ## Installation

-This is beta-alpha right now so it ain't on PyPI yet!
+This is beta-alpha right now so it ain't on PyPI yet.
+Clone this repo and build/run/install manually.

-Clone the repo and use make to build and install into a venv:
+Build python package:

-    $ make venv
+    $ python -m build

-Or install into a pipx managed venv:
+Build package, install in a virtual environment, and run all tests:

-    $ make pipx
+    $ make test

 ## Python API Usage